Menu

 While we did our best to ensure respondents were Australians and verified their job titles with proof of employment, we can’t guarantee complete accuracy — or that your experiences in the field will reflect theirs.
 So, we suggest that you take these insights as a guide only and try to talk to people in the field before making an important decision.

-Early childhood teachers work with young children in their formative years to aid their social, cognitive and behavioural development.
-They are responsible for planning and implementing learning programs and activities to help children develop thinking skills and creativity, along with observing their progress.
+Early childhood teaching focuses on the critical social, cognitive and behavioural development of young children.
+They are responsible for planning and implementing learning programs and interactive activities to help children develop thinking skills and creativity, along with observing their progress.

 Tasks and responsibilities for an early childhood teacher